 Ten languages are officially spoken across the RuPaul’s Drag Race editions.
 New goal: learn how to say “death drop” in each (along with every other piece of Drag Race jargon outlined in this week’s Quartz Obsession).

 Our best wishes for a productive day.
-Send any news, comments, pet bulls, and old bridges to email@example.com.
+Send any news, comments, pet bulls, and strong coffee to firstname.lastname@example.org.
 Reader support makes Quartz available to all—become a member.
 Today’s Daily Brief was brought to you by Morgan Haefner and Scott Nover.